marirmendoza/mlsupervisedlearning_app_explorer/README.md

 This interactive application, built with **Streamlit** and **Python**, allows you to explore the fundamentals of **Supervised Learning** in a visual and intuitive way.

 Supervised Learning is the branch of Machine Learning (ML) where models learn from labeled examples, that is, each example has input features and it is paired with a correct expected answer.
-By observing these patterns and fitting the model, the goal is to become capable of predicting answers for new, unseen cases.
-The goal is simple:

-> Learn a pattern from known examples and use it to make predictions on new, unseen data.
+The goal is simple: learn a pattern from known examples and use it to make predictions on new, unseen data.

 This app breaks down the two primary types of supervised tasks: **Regression** (predicting numbers) and **Classification** (predicting categories).
 It also introduces the critical concept of **Overfitting** in ML, where a model becomes "too smart for its own good" by memorizing noise instead of learning the general signal.